Is My Landlord Responsible For Damage to My Property?

 Multi-Policy

 The multi-policy discount is the most common discount that insurers offer.
-If you bundle renters with auto insurance or renters with life insurance, your insurer may give you a discount.
+If you bundle renters with auto or life insurance, your insurer may give you a deal.

 Loyalty

-You qualify for this discount when you’ve been with an insurer for at least 2 years.
-If you are loyal and spend more time with that insurer, you’ll get some sort of payout.
+You qualify for this discount if you've been with an insurer for at least two years.
+You'll get some payout if you are loyal and spend more time with that insurer.

 Claims-Free

-You're eligible for a discount if you haven’t made a claim for a long time.
+You're eligible for a discount if you haven't claimed for a long time.

 Auto-Pay

-You get a discount when you pay your premium using automatic deductions that are linked to your bank account.
+You get a discount when you pay your premium using automatic deductions linked to your bank account.

 E-discount